History of Anderson Cooper in Timeline

 Anderson Cooper

 Anderson Cooper is a prominent American broadcast journalist and political commentator, best known as the anchor of CNN's Anderson Cooper 360°.
-He also contributes to CBS News' 60 Minutes.
-After graduating from Yale, Cooper started his career filming in war zones for Channel One News.
-He later joined ABC News in 1995, taking on various roles within the network before eventually moving to CNN.
-Cooper's career encompasses news anchoring, political commentary, and reporting from diverse global locations.
+He also contributes to CBS News' 60 Minutes as a correspondent.
+After graduating from Yale, Cooper gained experience filming in war zones for Channel One News.
+He joined ABC News in 1995 and held various positions, including co-anchor and reality show host, before focusing on his career in news and current affairs.

 In 1950, Anderson Cooper's older half-brother, Leopold Stanislaus "Stan" Stokowski, was born.